iainmcbride/Super-Simple-Stock-Exercise-JPMorgan/README.md

 # Super-Simple-Stock-Exercise-JPMorgan

 The files in this repository contain Java code for the exercise demonstrating simple calculations involving stocks and trades for JP Morgan recruitment.
+I have also uploaded all of the JUnit tests that I have used to check the code for correctness.

 Assumptions: